 Can it be combined with the other treatments?

-RF skin tightening can be combined with skin renewal treatments like E-style SR, Microdermabrasion, mesotherapy and Sculptra collagen stimulation.
+RF skin tightening can be combined with skin renewal treatments like E-style SR, Microdermabrasion, mesotherapy and collagen stimulating injections.
 It is useful after the face-lift and liposuction operations.

 Can it be used in other part of the body?